23-2-DSDN242/mddn242-parametric-design-JadeLittlee/README.md

   I wasn't super happy with this initial idea.
 This is because it felt very flat and didn't have a lot of character to it.
 I liked the colour palette, so decided to keep that th same.

   I didn't want to get too complicated with the shapes I was using, so decided to stay away from custom shapes.
 In my new idea, I went for what could be described as an art deco inspired typeface.
-I wanted to create this typeface using shapes that complimented each.
+I wanted to create this typeface using shapes that complimented each other.
 For example I have paired the softness of the arc with the harshness (in the egdes) of the triangles.

+  I'm very pleased with my choice of shapes that form my letters.
+In particular, I feel the arc worked extremely well in articulating my letter forms, as a lot of the letters kept a mostly constant form.
+When the arc wasn't a 3/4 circle form, it was manipulated in such a way that aided in creating the remaining letters – whether that was a subtle curved shape, an almlost full circle or no arc at all.
+Where possible, I aimed to keep the triangle and line combination consistent (the line placed along one side of the trinagle, but not touching).
+However, this was not possible for letters such as 'g' and 'q', because I required the line to act as the tail/flick of the letter.

+  I haven't gone for a typical art deco colour palette, rather I wanted to put together a selection of colours that relate to my personality – I am a blue and green lover!

+  Whilst working away on this typeface, I noted how my letterforms were looking rather 2D, and therefore lacked dimension, and interest.
+This is the complete opposite of what I wanted to achieve, especially considering the fact that I had diverted from my original typeface to this 'Deco Type' typeface, solely because the original idea lacked character and was very flat!
+Therefore, taking inspiration from lecture/tutorial content in class, I decided to add shadowing to the letters, to provide depth.

+  Overall, I have used 17 parameters for this typeface, and I believe I used each parameter to its full advantage.